NBomb1/simple_test_text_coder/README.md

 # Requires
 Python 3.8

-Please install "urllib3" to use script.
+Please install "urllib3" to use Update script.

 # Details
-My first version doesn't support digits.
+This script doesn't support digits.

 I made it just for testing my python skills.